 You may have spent hours clearing your garden of all the poison ivy you could find, but the burn barrel is not a great place to dispose of it.
 From poison ivy to poison oak and sumac, these weeds should not be disposed of in a fire.

-When you set fire to the oils in the plants (the same ones responsible for creating the painful, itchy allergic reactions we all hate) you can cause severe lung irritation, damage, and major respiratory problems.
+When you set fire to the oils in the plants (the same ones responsible for creating the painful, itchy allergic reactions we all despise) you can cause severe lung irritation, damage, and major respiratory problems.